ibkevg/ibkevg.github.io/math/_posts/2019-02-17-Lin-Alg-Dot-Product.md

 ### Geometric Interpretation #2: Parallel and Perpendicular Vectors

-Now to develop our intuition, let's first try this out with some simple vectors, $ \ihat $ and $ \jhat $ the x and y axis unit vectors.
+We can develop our intuition by trying the dot product out with some simple parallel and perpendicular vectors, $ \ihat $ and $ \jhat $ the x and y axis unit vectors.

 $$
 \begin{aligned}